paperclipmonkey/R-Kit-Server/README.md

 If you want to submit code upstream ensure any new code is covered by tests (>90% coverage) and that any code is formatted correctly following JS standard.
 Code can be automatically formatted by running:
 	`make standard`

+##Documentation
+Further documentation can be found on the [Github pages](paperclipmonkey.github.io/R-Kit-Server/) website.